thePolly/PIFu/README.md

-# Telegram Bot for testing PIfu's algorythm for Human 3D Reconstruction
+# Telegram Bot for testing PIfu's algorithm for Human 3D Reconstruction

 This bot allows to get 3D recovered human bodies via single image.
-For 3D reconstruction it uses PIFu's algorythm.
+For 3D reconstruction it uses PIFu's algorithm.
 Below you can see some results.

 Resutls: